Sangeet Shah saw a need in the healthcare community and filled it with Midwest Express Clinic.

 “Urgent care is really underutilized,” Shah said.
 “As (emergency rooms) and primary care doctors fill up, we’re really filling that role for patients who need care, need treatment today, on their own time, at their own convenience.”

-Shah and his brother Milap are partners in the walk-in urgent care.
+Shah is a partner in the walk-in urgent care.
 Midwest Express has eight locations, including four in Northwest Indiana.
 The Region footprint includes clinics in Munster, Hammond, Schererville and Crown Point.
 It will expand soon with new locations planned in Merrillville -expected to open in the fall- and Dyer.

 Shah said Midwest Express Clinics are typically found in safe and convenient areas like neighborhood strip malls and retail centers.
 All locations are open from 9 a.m. to 9 p.m., seven days a week including holidays.
 Patients can check in for an appointment at the kiosk when they arrive or virtually at midwestexpressclinic.com.